maxravel/mnemomed/readme.md

 to do: upradge loader;
 to do: refactorize code;
 to do: add UI - chose each chapter; IMPORTANT!!!
 to do: think about database;
-to do: upradge pomodoro app;
 to do: how to work with form - autorefresh/url problem.
 to do: unificate pomodoroC and pommodoroCInt;
 to do: refactorize curve app;